 Secure Fisheries’ mission of improving fisheries governance in order to eliminate the root causes of organized political violence, particularly in fragile and post-conflict states, supports the goals of SDG 14.
 Our focus is advancing SDG target 14.4, which has a goal by the year 2020 of effectively regulating harvest and ending overfishing, illegal, unreported and unregulated fishing, and destructive fishing practices while implementing science-based management plans.

-Secure Fisheries is working to advance sustainable fisheries management in Somalia by increasing the availability of scientific information on fisheries and coastal resources through an interactive, web-based map that identifies important marine habitats, fishing grounds, and user groups of coastal resources.
+Secure Fisheries is working to advance sustainable fisheries management in the Somali region by increasing the availability of scientific information on fisheries and coastal resources through an interactive, web-based map that identifies important marine habitats, fishing grounds, and user groups of coastal resources.
 The map will enable Somalis, investors, and the development community to identify areas for development and locations at risk of conflict over resources, and to strategize how to mitigate conflict risk through protections or investment.

 Secure Fisheries is also working to strengthen enforcement of laws and prosecution of illegal fishing throughout the Western Indian Ocean by working with partner organizations and regional navies and coast guards to increase maritime domain awareness, enhance data collection on fishing vessels and transshipment vessels, and help coordinate information sharing between states and intergovernmental organizations such as the United Nations Office on Drugs and Crime (UNODC) and Interpol.